Factor Investing & Analysis Guide

 Why Use Factors?

 Traditional asset allocation can hide risk in portfolios because different asset classes may have exposure to the same risk factors.
 For example, high yield corporate bonds and stocks have exhibited a long-run positive correlation due to each having exposure to the Equity risk factor (i.e., long-term economic growth and profitability of companies).
-By viewing portfolio risk through the lens of unique and independent risk factors, capital allocators can better understand what is driving risk and return, which may lead to more precise decision making.
+By viewing portfolio risk through the lens of unique and independent risk factors, institutional allocators can better understand what is driving risk and return, which may lead to a more truly diversified portfolio

-You can even use factors to quantify the hype behind artificial intelligence, or to better understand the active bets of equity sectors.
+You can even use factors to quantify the hype behind artificial intelligence, or to better understand the active bets of equity sectors, all in one common language of risk

 More factor FAQs can be found here.